MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

   If all rows in the table are tagged to **Room**, and there are no rows—or fewer than 10 rows—that have been tagged to another label, the model will fail the training process.

-- You need at least two tags in the table, and each one must have ten text samples.<!--note from editor: This is just repetitive info, correct?
-I keep rereading to see if it says anything new, but if it doesn't, I think it's actually confusing.
-Maybe it could say something like "In summary..." or "In other words..."-->
+- A table must have at least two tags, and each one must have ten text samples.

 - You can define up to 200 distinct tags.
 Each tag is a category that will be identified and extracted from the given text.